yangcyself/towr/README.md

 import pytowr
 pytowr.sample_run(1,2) # runs the trajectory search of monoped on flat plane.

+terrain = lambda x,y: 0.0 # the terrain function
-pos = pytowr.run(5.,0.,0.1) # target x, target y, time scale of the return list def showtime(i):
+pos = pytowr.run(5.,0.,0.1, terrain) # target x, target y, time scale of the return list def showtime(i):
     a = pos[i]
     print("time: ",a[0] ,"body: ",a[1],a[2])